Jinxiansen/SwiftUI/README.md

 [![Xcode](https://img.shields.io/badge/macOS-15.0-blue.svg)](https://developer.apple.com/macOS)
 [![MIT](https://img.shields.io/badge/licenses-GPL3.0-red.svg)](https://opensource.org/licenses/GPL-3.0)

-This article refers to the [apple example](https://github.com/Jinxiansen/SwiftUI/tree/doc) and learning experience recorded here, I hope to be helpful to you.
+This article refers to SwiftUI [apple example](https://github.com/Jinxiansen/SwiftUI/tree/doc) and records the results of the exploration here, I hope to be helpful to you.

 For the content described in this article, by default you have some experience based on Swift language development, so it will not describe every detail in detail; if you have doubts about Swift syntax, you can learn [Swift](https://swift.org) Grammar.